-There are two broad types of hybrid securities – convertibles and preference shares.
+There are three broad types of hybrid securities – convertibles, preference shares and capital notes.
 Each type has different characteristics, benefits and risks.

 The Australian Securities and Investments Commission (ASIC) has also produced a short guide to hybrid securities emphasising that hybrid securities are complex products with higher risks than other types of securities.
 For more information from ASIC on hybrid securities and other investing topics, please see ASIC's MoneySmart website.

 Finding a broker

 If you’re already using a broker to buy and sell shares, they may also advise on hybrid securities.
 However if your existing broker is not active in the hybrid market, you may need to find a specialist broker in this area.